11 Things You Need to Do Now to Prep Your Home for Hurricane Season

 Build an emergency kit

 You should have an emergency kit or two no matter where you live, but they are an absolute must if you live in an area frequented by hurricanes.
 “Don’t wait until the hurricane is at your door to figure out what you do,” Phillips says.
 You can either purchase a pre-made emergency kit (Phillips recommends the American Red Cross kits), but if you can also make your own.
 According to Phillips, your kit should include enough water for three days (one gallon per person per day), three days’ worth of non-perishable food items, necessary medications, important documents and paperwork, a regular first aid kit, flashlight, and either a weather radio or regular radio (make sure you have batteries for it, too!).
-And brush up on these common and dangerous first aid mistakes.
+These are the U.S. states most prone to natural disasters.

 Understand your homeowners insurance

 If you think getting hit by a hurricane is bad, try having your entire home destroyed by the storm and not having insurance cover the damage.
 If you completely and thoroughly understand your homeowners insurance coverage, you likely won’t ever find yourself in the above circumstance.
 Phillips says that while most standard home insurance plans cover wind damage, flood damage is often left out.
 So, if you’re in an area prone to hurricanes, consider purchasing additional flood coverage.
 Be aware that the policy won’t go into effect for 30 days, so it’s crucial to buy your insurance way before a storm is coming.
 Reviewing homeowner’s insurance annually is one of the things smart homeowners do every year.